darthMaulJr/darthmauljr.github.io/_pages/about.md

         <section>
           <p>
-	        I am currently a graduate student of Data Science at <a href="https://www.northeastern.edu/">Northeastern University</a>, and a graduate student researcher in Network Science at <a href="https://www.barabasilab.com">Barabasi Lab</a>.
+	        I am currently a graduate student in Data Science at <a href="https://www.northeastern.edu/">Northeastern University</a>, and a graduate student researcher in Network Science at <a href="https://www.barabasilab.com">Barabasi Lab</a>.
           </p>

           <p>